Camp Hill

 Table Chart PROFILE FAQ

-Camp Hill features high concentrations of group households and family households, with a median household size of 2.8 people
+Camp Hill features high concentrations of group households and family households, with a higher-than-average median household size

-Family households account for 77.6% of all households, including 44.1% that are couples with children, 23.8% that are couples without children, and 8.2% that are single parent families.
-Non-family households make up the remaining 22.4%, with lone person households at 17.8% and group households comprising 4.6% of the total.
-The median household size is 2.8 people.
+Family households account for 77.6% of all households, including 44.1% couples with children, 23.8% couples without children, and 8.2% single parent families.
+Non-family households constitute the remaining 22.4%, with lone person households at 17.8% and group households comprising 4.6%.
+The median household size is 2.8 people, larger than the Greater Brisbane average of 2.6.

 Frequently Asked Questions - Households